zxj0302/NDS/README.md

 * [12.01 Mon] Re-organize the code, like the order of params, and resue some code.
 * [12.04 Thu] Re-organize the code, again.
 Changed the structure a lot, and use config structure instead of too many params.
 * [12.05 Fri] I transferred the code from Macbook air M1 with 16G RAM (used Clang) to Windows system with R7 7735H and 32G RAM.
 M1 has 4 big cores (3.2 GHz) and 4 small cores (2.0 GHz), while R7 7735H has 8 cores (3.2 GHz).
 I expected that all algorithms should be faster than on Macbook.
 However, I find that most of them are are about 1.5-3 times slower.
 It always needs to take two times runtime.
 It shocked me a lot.
 I tried to use windows + docker + gcc, and also tried msvc the situation still there.
 The only difference is that when the graph is hard to solve, like the setting 5 in BA, the msvc is slightly faster than m1 while docker+gcc is much slower than m1.
 Also tried docker+clang, similar with docker+gcc.
 And this slowness shows different ratio on different algorithms.
 For CEP_MIP, which is the most slow one, it takes about 1-1.5 runtime, while for neg_dsd, dcs_greedy and cep it is about 2 times.
 For CEP_QPBO and CEP_QPBO_OPT, it takes about 2-4 times runtime.
 This is amazing!
+* [12.11 Thu] Re-organize the code, make all CEP_* baselines into one file: exact.hpp.
+Also make the config file easier to maintain.

 ---